zaanposni/discord-masz/README.md

 ## ⭐ Invite tracking

-Allows masz to track the invites new members are using.
+Allows MASZ to track the invites new members are using.
 Grant your bot the `manage guild` permission to use this feature.

 ## 🛰️ Update